astijusar/PowerConsumptionAPI/README.md

 Once the information has been collected, it can be viewed by an administrator using a web application which would provide various charts, tables and ways to lower power consumptions.
 The administrator can also check electricity prices and obtain additional information.

-This API is used to collect the data from the computer applications and to respond requests made by a React website.
+This API is used to collect the data from the computer applications and to respond to requests made by a React website.